Hey Dashboard!: Supporting Voice, Text, and Pointing Modalities in Dashboard Onboarding: : Dashboard Interactive Assistant for Navigation and Analysis

 \item \textbf{Interact}, making explicit both self-interactions (e.g., highlighting or comparing categories) and cross-visual interactions (e.g., filtering other charts).

 \item \textbf{Insight}, outlining descriptive and smart insights such as trends or potential drivers.

 \end{itemize}

-The menu appears automatically when a region of a chart is selected with the lasso (DG4).
-It opens at the relevant category and displays a pop-up information text box with a description of the selected region.
-Users can also hover over menu items, prompting the text box to display the corresponding explanation.
+The menu appears automatically when a region of a chart is selected with the lasso (\DGFour).
+It opens at the relevant category and displays a pop-up information box with a description of the selected region.